P1xt/p1xt-guides/topic-guides/angular.md

 # Tier 2 - beyond basics

 Study each tutorial thoroughly.
 Type the code.
 Understand how it works.
+Yes, the whole thing.
 ### For each project:
 * Use a git workflow
 * Include at least 20 automated tests